Keep your kitchen clean and clutter-free with these 9 super simple steps for maintaining a clean and organised kitchen.

 - Straight after dinner I start cleaning the dirty dishes.
 I wash all pots, pans, cutting boards, Tupperware, lunch boxes and drink bottles.
 Then place remaining dishes such as crockery, cutlery, cups etc into the dishwasher.
-I do place casserole dishes in there too if there is room, read more about packing dishwasher here.
+I do place casserole dishes in there too if there is room, read more about packing your dishwasher here.

 - Turn on dishwasher.
 Every few days I place all sponges into the dishwasher, this is to clean and disinfect the sponge.

 - The kids unpack the dishwasher the next day.
-They have unpacked the dishwasher since the year they started school, it’s good for them to take responsibility and help around the house.
+They have unpacked the dishwasher since the year they started school.
+It’s good for them to take responsibility and help around the house.

 - Then I place all breakfast and lunch prep items into the empty dishwasher and wipe over kitchen bench.

 All done!
 It only takes 15 minutes in the evening to tidy up after dinner, then I can rest and relax for the remainder of the evening.

 A cleaning checklist which includes daily, weekly, monthly, quarterly and annual tasks is so valuable!
 This checklist will help you remember cleaning tasks and create a routine to suit the time you have available.

 Our dishwasher is used once a day.
 It usually cleans our breakfast dishes, dinner plates, cups, mugs and cutlery.
 With all this there isn’t enough room for anything else, however after time the dishwasher itself gets a little grotty and needs a good clean.

 My kids have been helping around the house for years.
 It first started because they wanted to help me unpack the dishwasher and set the table, then there was fighting about who was going to help (lol, I wish that was the case now).
 So I created a responsibility chart to stop the squabbling and I really enjoyed the kids taking responsibility and helping me around the home.